jrmhaig/Bakery/README.md

 * /dev/sda is not checked to exist.
 * There is no way to select different images.
 * Needs to be run with sudo.
 Can this be avoided?
-* Progress bar should be made up of blocks instead of 'X's.
 * No 'exit' button.
 * Does not start on boot.
 * It would be useful to mount and configure the image after installing.